-The Subject DN for a SWIFT Qualified Certificate is fixed per Subscriber, with structure as described in the "Naming" section 3.1 above.
+The Subject DN for a SWIFT Qualified Certificate has a fixed structure per Subscriber, as described in the "Naming" section 3.1 above.
 The LSO account submits a request for Certificate issuing to the SWIFTNet PKI RA using the "Secure Channel" application.
 As part of preparing the request, the LSO account defines a download password that is used in a later phase of the process.
 If the Subscriber requires dual authorisation, a second LSO account must confirm this request.

-The request to issue a SWIFT Qualified Certificate must be performed no later than 1 month after the completion of the identity validation process (described in section 3.2.2).
+The request to issue a SWIFT Qualified Certificate must be performed no later than 3 months after the successful completion of the identity validation process (described in section 3.2.2).